Nateshade/Mjolnir/README.md

 # Mjolnir_DR:
 Hello!
-This is Mjolnir_DR, a simple portable application to be used for data collection and reading on Windows and Linux.
+This is Mjolnir_DR, a simple portable application to be used for data collection and reading on Windows, Mac and Linux.

 # Features and Limitations:
 (Please keep current!)